Intro

 How to view your summary

-Once you’ve been tracking your wellbeing for a few days or weeks you may find it helpful to start using your summary section, which gives you an overview of how you’ve been and allows you to look back on your previous notes.
-The summary is particularly helpful when you have an appointment coming up with a healthcare professional, as it will give you some hints on what to say when they ask how you’ve been feeling.
+Once you have been tracking your wellbeing for a few days or weeks you may find it helpful to start using your summary section, which gives you an overview of how you have been and allows you to look back on your previous notes.
+The summary is particularly helpful when you have an appointment coming up with a healthcare professional, as it will give you some hints on what to say when they ask how you have been feeling.

 Choosing a time period

-You can filter the information in your summary by different time periods eg ‘1-Month View’, ‘3-Month View’, ’6-Month View’ and ’9-Month View’.
-You can change the time period by tapping on either the blue writing in the top left corner or the three-lined ‘hamburger’ icon on the top right, just under the cog.
+You can filter the information in your summary by different time periods e.g. ‘1-Month View’, ‘3-Month View’, ’6-Month View’ and ’9-Month View’.
+You can change the time period by tapping on either the blue writing in the top left corner or the three-lined icon on the top right, just under the cog icon.

 Main Summary

 The main summary is laid out like a simple list to make it easy to understand.
-Under each heading, you will see a sentence which tells you how many good, bad or okay days you’ve had in the time period selected.
-The colour of the icon beside the heading will represent the most common type of day, eg if you have mostly good days, the icon will be coloured green.
+Under each heading, you will see a sentence which tells you how many good, bad, okay, fair and poor days you have had in the time period selected.
+The colour of the icon beside the heading will represent the most common type of day you have had, e.g. if you have mostly good days, the icon will be coloured green.

-If you have had an even amount of good, bad or okay days, the colour will represent your most recent day.
+If you have had an even amount of good, bad, okay, fair or poor days, the colour will represent your most recent day.

 If you click on ‘More Info’ beside ’Pain’, you will be able to see further details about specific joints or body parts.